Services & Support FAQ

 Out of an abundance of caution and for the safety of all students and staff, we ask that in-person appointments be reserved for critical matters only.
 If you require an in-person meeting and/or you have extenuating circumstances that cause you to need a meeting or tutoring session after office hours, contact your academic specialist immediately via e-mail.
 An in-person meeting requires 24-hours notice.

 If you have additional questions or concerns, please e-mail the TRIO-SSS staff or call 732-987-2610.

 - Web cam tutoring, which consists of video or audio conferencing, digital white board, and chat box.
 This method works well if you have a good Internet connection and enter the online module on a computer rather than on a cell phone.
 Make sure you turn off any pop-up blockers!

 - E-mail tutoring, which consists of comments sent to students asynchronously.
 You can upload copies of your draft to the Writing Center’s scheduler, and tutors will return feedback via e-mail.
 The Writing Center intends to keep turnaround time to 24 hours or less.
 This method will be convenient if you need to share technology with family members while home or are otherwise unavailable for web cam tutoring.

 Thank you for your patience as we continue to adapt to these new challenges.
 If you have additional questions, please e-mail the Writing Center.

-See also this Fall 2020 Contact Information document for information on contacting the above offices (Android users can click phone numbers directly to dial; Iphone/iOS users will need to click and hold to dial).
+See also this Spring 2021 Contact Information document for information on contacting the above offices (Android users can click phone numbers directly to dial; Iphone/iOS users will need to click and hold to dial).

 The Office of Career Services is maintaining full services remotely.
 Students can schedule appointments and access job postings through GCU CareerLink.
 Please e-mail Career Services if you have any trouble accessing/activating your account.